dan046/100-days-of-code/log.md

 **Link to work:** n/a

+### Day 1: July 18, 2023

+**Today's Progress**: Learning How To Learn by Barbara Oakley.

+**Thoughts:** I learned about how to deal with procrastination, using procrastination as a tool instead of an addiction.
+Learning different learning techniques such as Memory Palace, overlearning, pacing your knowledge, learning something on a balanced duration and not learning in one go.
+One should also try having a journal and write what they learned.
+The memory accepts and registers what you learned better than typing it on a keyboard.

+**Link to work:** n/a

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)